GuerrillaAnalytics/proj001_lfb/README.md

 # proj001_lfb
-Example training project for Guerrilla Analytics ways of working
+Example training project for Guerrilla Analytics ways of working.

+## Getting started
+Please refer to the [project wiki](https://github.com/GuerrillaAnalytics/proj001_lfb/wiki) to install and configure the necessary software to complete this training.

 ## Import first data file `002_import_data`
 * see the `setup` folder